If someone's telling you that you're losing your hair because it's hereditary, they're WRONG.

 1. Are you losing your hair because it's hereditary?

 The truth is, yes and no. There are over 200 different genes in your body that affect whether or not you're going to lose your hair because of your dad.
 Or your mom, as both parents are equally to blame for your hair genes, so don't go around blaming Pops!
+Even identical twins can lose their hair at different rates, or none at all.

 Your hair type, colour, thickness is not hereditary but genetic.
 What's the difference?
 As described by the National Human Genome Research Project, we have over 20,000 genes made up of DNA (deoxyribonucleic acid).
 Of these, about 99% are the same in every person, with the balance (hereditary) being passed down over generations, defining our hair colour, height, skin colour, and so on.
 Just as while some forms of cancer can run in your family, most are not linked to your family's genes but may also be affected by your environment, such as tobacco smoke, unhealthy eating habits, or even stress.